Henrietta Maria of Brandenburg-Schwedt

-Henriette Maria of Brandenburg-Schwedt (2 March 1702 probably in Berlin - 7 May 1782 in Köpenick), was a granddaughter of the "Great Elector" Frederick William of Brandenburg.
-She was the daughter of Philip William, Margrave of Brandenburg-Schwedt (1669-1711), the eldest son of the elector's second marriage with Sophia Dorothea of Schleswig-Holstein-Sonderburg-Glücksburg.
-Her mother was Johanna Charlotte (1682-1750), the daughter of Prince John George II, Prince of Anhalt-Dessau.
+Henriette Maria of Brandenburg-Schwedt (2 March 1702 - 7 May 1782) was a granddaughter of the "Great Elector" Frederick William of Brandenburg.
+She was the daughter of Philip William, Margrave of Brandenburg-Schwedt, the eldest son of the elector's second marriage with Sophia Dorothea of Schleswig-Holstein-Sonderburg-Glücksburg.
+Her mother was Johanna Charlotte, the daughter of Prince John George II, Prince of Anhalt-Dessau.

 Life

-She married on 8 December 1716 in Berlin to Hereditary Prince Frederick Louis of Württemberg (1698-1731), the only son of Duke Eberhard Louis of Württemberg.
+She married on 8 December 1716 in Berlin to Hereditary Prince Frederick Louis of Württemberg, the only son of Duke Eberhard Louis of Württemberg.
 The marriage produced two children: